syncfusion-content/winui-docs/winui/Linear-Gauge/shape-pointer.md

 ## Shadow support

-The shadow can be applied by the `HasShadow` property.
+The shadow can be applied by using the `HasShadow` property.

 {% tabs %}